scionproto/scion/doc/ColibriDesign.rst

 ***********************
 #.
 The store saves the reservation as final.
 #.
 If this AS is the first one in the reservation path (aka
-   *resevation initiator*), the store sends an index confirmation request to the next AS in the path.
+   *reservation initiator*), the store sends an index confirmation request to the next AS in the path.
 #.
 If this AS is the not the first one in the reservation path, the store
    sends a response message to the previous AS's COLIBRI service.

 Handle an Index Confirmation Request
 ************************************
 #.
-The store in the COLIBRI service checks that the appropriate reservation is already final.
+The store in the COLIBRI service checks that the appropriate reservation
+   is already final.
 #.
 The store modifies the reservation to be confirmed
 #.
 The COLIBRI service forwards the confirmation request.